vincenzopalazzo/AnalyticsPyBlock/README.md

 Simple analysis tools that work over the result of SpyCblock https://github.com/vincenzopalazzo/SpyCblock and make simple analysis, such as the analysis of transaction type used in Bitcoin Blockchain (JSON version).

-An example of Analysis is available [here](https://vincenzopalazzo.github.io/AnalyticsPyBlock/) and it is update with the data in May 23 2021.
+An example of Analysis is available [here](https://vincenzopalazzo.github.io/AnalyticsPyBlock/) and it is update with the data in March 23 2021.

 ## Build